-Jessica Lipscomb is a staff writer for Miami New Times and a self-identifying and enthusiastic Florida Woman.
-Born and raised in Orlando, she graduated from the University of Florida with a major in journalism.
-She has been a finalist for the Scripps Howard Ernie Pyle Award and the Livingston Award for Young Journalists and is the winner of a national Society for Features Journalism award.
+Jessica Lipscomb is a staff writer for Miami New Times and an enthusiastic Florida Woman.
+Born and raised in Orlando, she has been a finalist for the Livingston Award for Young Journalists.

 11 days ago | News